Rotricoo/CreativeWeb-Agency/README.md

 - **Responsive Navigation**: Header with primary links and a clear call-to-action
 - **Hero Section**: High-impact headline, supporting text and main CTA buttons
-- **“Por Trás da Marca” (About) Section**: Grid highlighting leadership, team, and key case studies
+- **Behind the Brand Section**: Grid highlighting leadership, team, and key case studies
-- **“Como Podemos te Ajudar” (Services) Section**: Interactive services carousel with dynamic details
+- **How We Can Help Section**: Interactive services carousel with dynamic details
 - **Testimonials**: Short quotes from fictional clients to reinforce credibility
-- **Contact Section**: Contact details and a basic contact form
+- **Contact Section**: Contact details and an integrated contact form

 ---

 ### UI & UX

 - **Design System**
-  Centralized CSS variables for colors, typography, spacing and shadows, making it easier to maintain consistency.
+  Centralized CSS variables for colors, typography, spacing and shadows, making it easier to maintain consistency across the entire site.

 - **Gradient-Driven Visual Style**
-  Animated gradients on buttons and service cards for a modern, premium look.
+  Animated gradients on buttons and service cards create a modern, premium aesthetic that captures attention.

 - **Fluid Layout**
-  Combination of Flexbox and CSS Grid to adapt content to different viewports without breaking the structure.
+  Combination of Flexbox and CSS Grid to adapt content to different viewports without breaking the structure or user experience.

 - **Micro-Interactions**
-  Smooth transitions on hover states, cards, and content changes in the services section to make the interface feel more “alive”.
+  Smooth transitions on hover states, cards, and content changes in the services section make the interface feel polished and responsive.

 ---